thereseLYR/3D-Model-Ecommerce-Backend/README.md

 - category: Product Category of 3D model
 - model: 3D Model information
 - order: Purchase details of customer's orders
-- usee: Customer login and information
+- user: Customer login and information

 ## Router and Controllers

 All routes are maintained in `routes.mjs`

-- create an api in the desired controller and then expose an endpoint route for the api
+- create an api in the desired controller file, and then expose an endpoint route for the api